We’re thrilled to announce our latest report – The ‘Perfect’ AWS Architecture for SaaS Applications – is ready and raring to go.

 Why this report?
 And why now?

 SaaS is a growing market, set to reach 140 billion by 2022.

-And for a next-gen managed service provider like us, this is a very interesting time.
+And for a next-gen managed service provider (and SaaS support specialist) like us, this is a very interesting time.

 What we’ve seen, however, is that there’s a real rush to cloud-native and next-gen adoption without the forethought to make it pay off.